COMP3340-2024-GP11/CLIP/README.md

 pip install -q --extra-index-url https://download.pytorch.org/whl/cpu gradio "openvino>=2023.1.0" "transformers[torch]>=4.30" "datasets" "nncf>=2.6.0"
 ```

-#It does not matter if an error occur like "ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+#It does not matter if an error occurs like "ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts..."

 ## Download data and manipulate data<a id="downloads"/>